pubkey/rxdb/orga/before-next-major.md

 ## Ideas from https://github.com/pubkey/rxdb/issues/4994

-## Skip responding full document data on bulkWrites (only in all happy case)

-RxStorage.bulkwrite(): If all writes suceeed, return "SUCESS" or sth to not have to transfer all json document data again.
-This is mostly important in the remote storage and webworker storage where we do not want to JSON-stringify and parse all data again.

 ## migration-storage plugin: Remove catch from cleanup

 In the migration-storage plugin we run a catch on `oldStorageInstance.cleanup(0)` to fix v14->v15 migration.